-- There's are seven Plaza Premium lounges spread across Terminal 3 and Terminal 1D.
+- There's are several Plaza Premium lounges spread across the terminals.
 For departing international passengers, the main lounge is located on Level 4 of in Terminal 3.
 Facilities include buffet meals, bar, workstations and wireless Internet, newspapers, magazines, showers, spa and massage.
-Access passes for the International Plaza Premium Airport Lounge (Departures) and International Plaza Premium Airport Lounge (Arrivals) can be bought online from Viator.
+Access passes for the International Plaza Premium Airport Lounge (Departures) and International Plaza Premium Airport Lounge (Arrivals) can be bought online from TripAdvisor in conjunction with Viator.

-- The ITC WelcomGroup has an environmentally responsible Green Lounge in Terminal 3.
+- The ITC WelcomGroup has an environmentally-responsible Green Lounge in Terminal 3.
 Most people agree it's better than the Plaza Premium lounges.
-It's possible to access the lounge by paying for a buffet meal (900 rupees without alcohol and 1,499 rupees including alcohol).
+It's possible to access the lounge by paying for a buffet meal (1,200 rupees without alcohol and 1,800 rupees including alcohol).

 - There's also an exclusive American Express Platinum Lounge in the departures area of Terminal 3, near the food court.

 Terminal 3 has a six-level car park that can hold up to 4,300 vehicles.
 Expect to pay 80 rupees per car for up to 30 minutes, 180 rupees for 30 minutes to 2 hours, 90 rupees for each subsequent hour, and 1,180 rupees for 24 hours.
 The rate is the same for car parking at the domestic terminal.